San Diego County investigates salmonella outbreak linked to Clairemont restaurant

-San Diego County public health officials were investigating a salmonella outbreak Friday linked to Aladdin Mediterranean Café in the Clairemont area of San Diego.
+San Diego County Public Health Officials are investigating a salmonella outbreak linked to Aladdin Mediterranean Café in the Clairemont neighborhood of San Diego.

-County epidemiologists identified 14 "confirmed and probable cases" associated with this outbreak between April 25 and 26, involving individuals ranging in age from 18 to 79.
+County Public Health Officials identified 14 “confirmed and probable cases” associated with this outbreak between April 25 and 26.

 Get top local San Diego stories delivered to you every morning with our News Headlines newsletter.